walmartlabs/lacinia/README.md

 ## Status

-This library has been used in production at Walmart since 2017, going through a very long beta period at it evolved; we transitioned to a 1.0 release on 9 Oct 2021.
+This library has been used in production at Walmart since 2017, going through a very long beta period as it evolved; we transitioned to a 1.0 release on 9 Oct 2021.

 To use this library with Clojure 1.8, you must include a dependency on [clojure-future-spec](https://github.com/tonsky/clojure-future-spec).